padrinoDB/Rpadrino/cran-comments.md

-This is a submission of Rpadrino 0.0.5.
+This is a resubmission of Rpadrino 0.0.5.
 It contains an update that checks for internet before downloading a resource, and fails predictably and informatively if there is no internet connection.
 This is in response to a message from CRAN maintainers earlier this week that this update was required for the package to stay on CRAN.
+Furthermore, it updates the CITATION to use bibentry() and fixes a couple broken links in documentation.

 Additional information on this submission: